The Duke of Edinburgh's Award

 You need parental permission to take part and a payment of £30 to cover the registration cost and contributions to campsite fees.
 Speak to Mrs Bowden for further information.

-In May, the bronze candidates spent a weekend completing a series of challenges entitled “Scaling Everest”.
+In April, the bronze candidates spent a day completing a series of challenges followed by a day navigating round the Shustoke/Kingsbury area.
 This was an adaptation made by DofE to allow expedition sections to be completed under Covid restrictions.
-The weekend was spent doing a range of activities which included map reading, bearings, bird hunts, creating a launcher, putting up tents, packing rucksacks, obstacles courses, ciphers and code challenges, fitness activities and much more.
+Day 1 was spent doing a range of activities including map reading, creating a launcher, putting up tents, packing rucksacks, obstacles courses and cooking on trangias.
+Day 2 was spent attempting to navigate with a map and compass to a designated finish point via a predetermined route.
+Whilst all got a bit lost at some point along the way, everyone made it to the checkpoints and finish point on time.
 All candidates successfully completed the weekend and had their expedition section signed off.
-It was also the completion of the whole Bronze Award for 12 of the cohort.

 Silver Expedition Report 2021